Nerwyn/material-rounded-theme/README.md

 Themes for Home Assistant influenced by Google apps and Material Design 3 by Google on Android.

 Both themes implement Material Design 3 redesigns of elements when possible using [card-mod](https://github.com/thomasloven/lovelace-card-mod).
 If you have card-mod installed and do not the component redesigns, use the "No Mod" versions of this theme.
+If you want partial card-mod component modifications you must modify and recompile the theme yourself as described [at the end of the README](#developing-modifying-and-building-the-theme).

 Don't like the blue accents?
 You can choose a different Material You base color!
-See below for more.
+[See below for more](#material-you-colors).
 Requires an additional JS resource script.
 Does not require card-mod.

 This theme also includes "Transparent Card" versions with transparent card backgrounds.
 It also includes separate light and dark versions of all themes for niche use cases.

 ## Material You - A Fully Featured Implementation of Material Design 3

 The full color version of the theme.
 This theme aims to match the styling of Material Design 3 (also known as Material You) Google apps on Android like Phone, Contacts, Messages, Photos, Drive, and now Google Home.
 Everything has been updated to use colors generated using [Material Color Utilities](https://github.com/material-foundation/material-color-utilities) following the [Material Design 3 guidelines](https://m3.material.io/).
 Supports custom user colors for virtually all of Home Assistant.
-If no user base color is provided defaults to a shade of blue.
+If no user base color is provided the themes defaults to a shade of blue.

 <p>
 <img src="https://raw.githubusercontent.com/Nerwyn/material-rounded-theme/main/assets/material-you-red-light.png" alt="material-you-red-light" width="250"/>